 1Kings 4:21 And Solomon reigned over all kingdoms from the river unto the land of the Philistines, and unto the border of Egypt: they brought presents, and served Solomon all the days of his life.

-4:21 Give ye now commandment to cause these men to cease, and that this city be not builded, until another commandment shall be given from me.
+4:21 Give you now commandment to cause these men to cease, and that this city be not builded, until another commandment shall be given from me.

-4:22 Take heed now that ye fail not to do this: why should damage grow to the hurt of the kings?
+4:22 Take heed now that you fail not to do this: why should damage grow to the hurt of the kings?

 4:23 Now when the copy of king Artaxerxes' letter was read before Rehum, and Shimshai the scribe, and their companions, they went up in haste to Jerusalem unto the Judahites, and made them to cease by force and power.